Getting On With Neighbours

 Everybody has the right to live in their home without too much nuisance or annoyance from their neighbours.
 Neighbours may have different lifestyles, but we hope everyone will show consideration for those living around them.

-As a tenant of New Gorbals Housing Association it is your responsibility to make sure that you, those living with you and any visitors to the house do not disturb other residents or cause damage to the house, decoration, furniture, fittings, common parts, or neighbours’ property.
+As a tenant of New Gorbals Property Management it is your responsibility to make sure that you, those living with you and any visitors to your home do not disturb other residents or cause damage to the property, decoration, furniture, fittings, common parts, or neighbours’ property.

 Anti-social behaviour is a serious breach of your tenancy agreement.
 The Association can take legal action if you break the conditions of your tenancy, although we would only do so as a last resort.
 This means that you, others in your household, and your visitors must not harass or behave in an anti-social way to anyone in the local area; including those who live there, visitors, our staff, and contractors.